 Texas State University

 A native to San Antonio, graduated from Robert E Lee High School in ‘90.
 While working on his bachelor’s degree from Texas State University, he played NCAA DIV I Tennis under the leadership of head coach, Neal Kinlund.
 He played #1 Singles for the Bobcats and graduated in ’95 earning the T-Association Award for his high marks as a student-athlete.
 His senior year he won several singles titles which validated his post college tennis aspirations.
-After college, he competed on the Pro Satellite tour ’95-’97 and also went back to Texas State to work on his Masters Degree ‘96. ’97-’99 he taught tennis at the John Newcombe Tennis Ranch (NEWKS), he eventually became one of the Tennis Directors at the Ranch.
+Post college, he competed on the Pro Satellite Tour ’95-’97 and also went back to Texas State in ’95’-96′ to work on his Masters/Teaching Cert.
+97-’99 he taught tennis at the John Newcombe Tennis Ranch (NEWKS) where he eventually became one of the Tennis Directors at the Ranch.
 He’s worked with some of the top National and Texas juniors throughout the past years and still does today.
 He is responsible for placing many juniors into college scholarship programs.

-He owns 25-years of teaching experience and 33-years of top-level competitive experience.
-He has won every Open level USTA tournament in Texas and has broken the Texas record for the longest to ever hold the #1 Men’s Open Singles ranking in Texas from ’02- to ’17.
-He has successfully competed in both singles and doubles nationally and intends to continue his State and National schedule.
+He owns 28-years of teaching experience and 33-years of competitive experience.
+He has won every Open level USTA tournament in Texas and has broken the Texas record for the longest to ever hold the #1 Men’s Open Singles ranking in Texas from ’02 – ’17.
+He has successfully competed in both singles and doubles nationally with a top national singles ranking in ’01 and ’02.

 Adrian dedicates a lot of time volunteering and giving back as much as he can to some of the disadvantaged kids here in the San Antonio Community.
 He has opened the door to hundreds of kids introducing new tennis opportunities.
 He started the Tennis-on-Wheels Program along with the San Antonio Tennis Academy.
-Adrian’s teaching strengths are technical stroke production, sports psychology, Tennis IQ, and the physical training/fitness aspect.
+Adrian’s teaching strengths are technical stroke production, sports psychology, and physical training/fitness.
 He leads by example as a player-coach and believes “You can only achieve greatness through hard work, that’s it!”
-He has coined a way of life at the Academy, “Six Sigma” which is defined as, the relentless and rigorous pursuit for near perfection.
+He has coined a way of life at the Academy, “Six Sigma” which is Academy defined as- the relentless and rigorous pursuit for near perfection.
 “This lifestyle is critical to how we train, the effort we bring, the attitude we maintain for overall performance.”
 It’s our way and is the driving catalyst to a higher standard of tennis.

 Marco was a graduate of Robert E Lee High School in 2000 where he achieved a Super Champ ranking in Texas.
 He then played college tennis for top ranked in NJCAA Laredo Junior College from 2000-2002.
 There he was a two year national qualifier for singles and doubles, and later won a National Championship as a Coach there at Laredo JC.
 From there, he played at Cameron University where he pursued a degree in Mathematics and Physical Education.